chiarabia/chiarabia.github.io/blog/content/games/hermann-snake/index.md

 title: Hermann Snake
 date: "2021-04-01"
 tags: ["#BlackAndWhite gamejam"," #pico8"]
+description: Entry for the Black and White gamejam that revits the classic game of Snake by adding the effects created by Hermann Grids optical illusion.
 ---

 This is my first post on my new fake blog!
 How exciting!